 Dan earned an MBA from Northwestern University’s Kellogg School of Management and received his BA in Business Administration from the University of Notre Dame, where he was a member of the U.S. Army ROTC and the varsity football team.

-Chris Hickey, Vice President of Customer Experience, joined SpecialtyCare in 2016.
-He is responsible for working with leadership and associates across the company to develop and sustain long-term clinical partnerships with customers by enhancing their experience and success.
+Chris Hickey, Senior Vice President of Corporate Development and Customer Experience, joined SpecialtyCare in 2016.
+He is responsible for growing our business through acquisitions and organically, working with leadership and associates across the company to develop and sustain long-term clinical partnerships with customers by enhancing their experience and success.
 Before joining SpecialtyCare, Chris spent 23 years as an integral member of Press Ganey Associates, taking his first position in data entry while still in college.
 Through a series of progressively responsible positions, he was instrumental in defining and executing the company’s product offerings and its approach to quality, innovation, efficiency, and service.
 As an executive leader of Customer Service and Innovations (1998-2009), Client Experience and Operational Efficiency (2009-2013), and Business Development and the PG Foundation (2014-2015), Chris helped establish Press Ganey and improve the patient experience in 50% of hospitals in the U.S.